 Daniel W. Younkin was born in about 1836 in Somerset County, PA, the son of Jacob and Sarah "Salome" Weimer Younkin Jr.

-As a young man, he migrated to Iowa with his elder brother Elijah and members of the Pringey and Mountain families.
+As a young man, Daniel migrated to Iowa with his elder brother Elijah and members of the Pringey and Mountain families.
 The group initially settled in or around West Liberty, Muscatine County.
 Daniel is mentioned in a letter dated Oct.
 21, 1861 which N.W.
 Mountain sent back home to Catherine Prinkey Dwire.
 It read:

 On Nov.
 30, 1865, in Muscatine County, the 29-year-old Daniel married 16-year-old Abiah Virginia "Abi" Pringey (1849- ? ), either a native Pennsylvanian or West Virginian, and the daughter of George and Effie (Colburn) Pringey.
 They were 13 years apart in age.